TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ### Changes
 * Market watch tab is rebuilt.
 * Fixed infinite loading on the Rejections page by optimizing database queries and handling empty results correctly.
+* Renamed "Connection String" to "Connection Settings" in Maker and Taker edit forms.

 ## Version 2026.3.26.657 (26 March, 2026)
 ### Changes